yannismadu/yannismadu/README.md

 **`Full Stack Engineer`**

 <p>Hi and welcome to my Github!
 I'm a Full Stack Engineer, content creator and musician.
-If I'm not at my PC coding, I'm either at the gym or somewhere thinking about silly hypotheticals 🤔💭</p>
+If I'm not at my laptop coding, I'm either gaming, struggling to come up with music ideas in Ableton or somewhere thinking about silly hypotheticals 🤔💭</p>

 ---